readthedocs/actions/README.md

 ```

+Once you add this GitHub Action to your repository, next time anybody opens a Pull Request,
+the description will be edited to include the link to Read the Docs' documentation preview.

-Note that you have to replace `readthedocs-preview` with the `project-slug` for your own project.
+> Note that _you have to_ replace `readthedocs-preview` with the `project-slug` for your own project.
+> You can find it in your Read the Docs' projects page in the right side of the page under "Project Slug".